Angoumois grain moth

 The Angoumois grain moth (Sitotroga cerealella) is a species of the Gelechiidae moth family, commonly referred to as the "rice grain moth".
 It is most abundant in the temperate or tropical climates of India, China, South Africa, Indonesia, Malaysia, Japan, Egypt and Nigeria, with its location of origin being currently unknown.
 It is most commonly associated as a pest of field and stored cereal grains as they burrow within the kernel grains of crop plants, rendering them unusable for human consumption.
 By laying eggs between the grains themselves and hatching at a later time, often during the processing, transportation or storage stages, the moth can be transported to households or countries presently free of Angoumois grain moth infestations.
 Thus, constant protection against the Angoumois grain moth is required for grain up till the time of consumption.

 Naming

 Its common name refers to Angoumois, the pre-revolutionary province of France from which it was first scientifically described by G.-A. Olivier in 1789.
-The province was transformed into the present-day Charente département the following year, and as it has since turned out the species is not originally native to western France.
+The province was transformed into the present-day Charente département the following year.
+This species first came under scientific scrutiny in 1760 when Mr Pajot de Marcheval, Intendant of the Généralité of Limoges, which included the Angoumois, exposed to the French court the devastations on the stores of wheat caused by an unknown and relatively new insect in the Angoumois.
+The French Royal Academy of Sciences appointed Henri-Louis Duhamel du Monceau and Mathieu Tillet to investigate this matter, whom published an extensive report on their findings in 1762, and thus associating this species' name with the French Angoumois province, despite the fact that their findings revealed that this species was obviously not native to this region.